Pictet Asset Management SA Decreases Stock Holdings in Sensata Technologies Holding plc (NYSE:ST)

 Analysts Set New Price Targets

 ST has been the subject of several analyst reports.
+Royal Bank of Canada decreased their target price on shares of Sensata Technologies from $51.00 to $49.00 and set an “outperform” rating for the company in a research note on Wednesday, October 26th.
 StockNews.com initiated coverage on shares of Sensata Technologies in a research note on Wednesday, October 12th.
 They issued a “hold” rating for the company.
-JPMorgan Chase & Co. upped their target price on shares of Sensata Technologies from $42.00 to $47.00 and gave the company a “neutral” rating in a research note on Monday, October 10th.
-Citigroup cut their price target on shares of Sensata Technologies from $45.00 to $42.00 and set a “neutral” rating on the stock in a report on Wednesday, October 26th.
-Stifel Nicolaus cut their price target on shares of Sensata Technologies from $52.00 to $48.00 and set a “buy” rating on the stock in a report on Monday, October 10th.
-Finally, Truist Financial cut their price target on shares of Sensata Technologies from $46.00 to $43.00 and set a “hold” rating on the stock in a report on Wednesday, July 27th.
+Stifel Nicolaus decreased their target price on shares of Sensata Technologies from $52.00 to $48.00 and set a “buy” rating for the company in a research note on Monday, October 10th.
+Truist Financial cut their price target on shares of Sensata Technologies from $46.00 to $43.00 and set a “hold” rating on the stock in a report on Wednesday, July 27th.
+Finally, JPMorgan Chase & Co. upped their price target on shares of Sensata Technologies from $42.00 to $47.00 and gave the company a “neutral” rating in a report on Monday, October 10th.
 Six investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
 Based on data from MarketBeat, Sensata Technologies currently has an average rating of “Moderate Buy” and an average price target of $55.93.

 About Sensata Technologies